 TRILOGY STATUS UPDATE...

-Book Three of the trilogy also well on their way, with the big surprise ending reveal forming into something very exciting.
+Book Three of the trilogy also well on its way, with the big surprise ending reveal shaping into something very exciting!

 This week, I had the privilege of interviewing an extraordinary thought leader: Alvin Wang Graylin—a 30-year veteran in AI and XR innovation, immersive technologies, and a powerful voice for Abundanism and global cooperation.